cliffordx/legalbai/pages/CIVIL CODE___BOOK 3___TITLE_4.md

 			- When the widow or widower survives with legitimate children or descendants, and acknowledged natural children, or natural children by legal fiction, such surviving spouse shall be entitled to a portion equal to the legitime of each of the legitimate children which must be taken from that part of the estate which the testator can freely dispose of. (n)
 		- **ARTICLE 898.**
 		  collapsed:: true
-			- If the widow or widower survives with [[legitimate children]] or descendants, and with il[[legitimate children]] other than acknowledged natural, or natural children by legal fiction, the share of the surviving spouse shall be the same as that provided in the preceding article. (n)
+			- If the widow or widower survives with [[legitimate children]] or descendants, and with illegitimate children other than acknowledged natural, or natural children by legal fiction, the share of the surviving spouse shall be the same as that provided in the preceding article. (n)
 		- **ARTICLE 899.**
 		  collapsed:: true
 			- When the widow or widower survives with legitimate parents or ascendants and with illegitimate children, such surviving spouse shall be entitled to one-eighth of the hereditary estate of the deceased which must be taken from the free portion, and the illegitimate children shall be entitled to one-fourth of the estate which shall be taken also from the disposable portion.